December 22, 1967

 So why is this important today?
 Because today, 17 May, is International Day Against Homophobia, Transphobia and Biphobia.
 At this moment, there are 72 countries where homosexuality is criminalized, 8 of which apply the death penalty.
 And while 1969 seems like ancient history to some of us, it was not that long ago.
 At that time, people were hiding, lying, and waking in the morning not knowing weather their job, apartment, group of friends, or even their safely would still be there at the end of the day.
 It’s been a slow process, but have a look at the timeline to see how years and hours of tireless work brought us out of the dark ages.

 Although there is still a long way to go, here in Canada, we now have protections under the law, as well as same sex marriage.
 This cultural shift is also apparent in the arena of reproductive rights.
-Things have certainly progress since 1995, when same-sex couples first won the right to apply for adoption.
+Things have certainly progressed since 1995, when same-sex couples first won the right to apply for adoption.
 Now, members of the LGBTQ community have several options for building a family, such as surrogacy, donor eggs/sperm, and various procedures such as IVF and IUI.
 No matter what your particular situation, at Acubalance, we support everyone.
 If you are building a family, we are here to help.

 Today we all have cause to both celebrate and remain vigilant.
 Things are much better, but the job is not done.